-Communicate when event occurs Communicate on a timely basis, at least annually Independence matters • X Representations we are requesting from management X Changes to the terms of the audit with no reasonable justification for the change Х : Significant findings and issues arising during the audit relating to related parties Х Significant findings or issues, if any, arising from the audit that were discussed, or the subject of correspondence, with management Х Significant difficulties encountered during the audit Х Disagreements with management Х Management's consultations with other accountants Х : Findings regarding external confirmations Х : AICPA ethics ruling regarding third-party service providers X Other findings or issues regarding the oversight of the financial reporting process Х :
+Services and deliverables Communicate when event occurs Communicate on a timely basis, at least annually Significant findings and issues arising during the audit relating to related parties Х Significant findings or issues, if any, arising from the audit that were discussed, or the subject of correspondence, with management X Significant difficulties encountered during the audit X Disagreements with management X : Management's consultations with other accountants X Findings regarding external confirmations X AICPA ethics ruling regarding third-party service providers X Other findings or issues regarding the oversight of the financial reporting process X

-Area Comments Overview of the planned scope and timing of the audit We provide those charged with governance with an overview of our overall audit scope, including the timing of the audit.
-Our audit scope is consistent with the plan communicated during the May 2013 meeting.
-Auditor's responsibility under generally accepted auditing standards, including discussion of the type of auditor's report we are issuing and if there are any events or conditions that cause us to conclude that there is substantial doubt about the entity's ability to continue as a going concern The financial statements are the responsibility of management as prepared with the oversight of those charged with governance.
+Overview of the planned scope and timing of the audit

+We provide those charged with governance with an overview of our overall audit scope, including the timing of the audit and our plans to use the work of internal auditors.
+Our audit scope is consistent with the plan communicated during the April 2014 meeting.

+Auditor's responsibility under generally accepted auditing standards, including discussion of the type of auditor's report we are issuing and if there are any events or conditions that cause us to conclude that there is substantial doubt about the entity's ability to continue as a going concern

+The financial statements are the responsibility of management as prepared with the oversight of those charged with governance.
 Our audit was designed in accordance with auditing standards generally accepted in the United States, as established by the American Institute of Certified Public Accountants, to obtain reasonable assurance about whether the financial statements are free of material misstatement.

 An audit of financial statements includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control over financial reporting.
 Accordingly, we will express no such opinion.

 An audit also includes the evaluation of the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as the evaluation of the overall presentation of the financial statements.
-[If applicable] We also communicate to you matters required by other legal or regulatory requirements.
 Our responsibilities are included in our audit engagement agreement.
 A copy of such agreement has previously been provided to you.

-Upon completion of our remaining audit procedures, we currently expect to issue an unqualified opinion on the Council's financial statements as of and for the year ended December 31, 2013.
+Upon completion of our remaining audit procedures, we currently expect to issue an unqualified opinion on the Council's financial statements as of and for the year ended December 31, 2014.

-Area

-Our views about the qualitative aspects of the entity's significant accounting practices, including the accounting policies
+Our views about the qualitative aspects of the entity's significant accounting practices: accounting policies